magepages/mpdocs/docs/age-verification/index.md

   - You can leave this field blank.

 - **Apply for Category Pages**:
   - Select Category Pages to apply the Age Verification.
+Verification popup will be shown when visitors access these category pages.
 You can select all or multiple category pages at once.
 Non-selected category pages will not require Age Verification.
     - **Note**: Enable the field **Apply for Category Pages** doesn't mean that all products included in that category are applicable with verification popup.
 To apply Age Verification for specific products, you can configure at **Apply for Product Detail Page(s)**.
   - You can leave this field blank.
   - Compatible with [Product Labels](https://www.mageplaza.com/magento-2-product-labels/) to add **Age Verify** label for product